 In comes augmented reality

 For instance, let’s include the context that you are standing in your kitchen.
 The AR might display what food items are in your fridge and what dishes you can prepare.
 Now include the time of day so the AR can better understand the types of dishes you might be craving.
-Next, include the context of why you entered the kitchen: You wanted a quick bite while watching a football game at 8:30 p.m.
-In a perfect world, you should see some options for late-night snacks that are commonly consumed during these types of sporting events because you’ve used several contextual clues to help decipher your needs.
+Next, include the context of why you entered the kitchen.
+You wanted a quick bite while watching a football game at 8:30 p.m.
+In a perfect world, you should see some options for late-night snacks that are commonly consumed during these types of sporting events.
+This is because you’ve used several contextual clues to help decipher your needs.

 Your brain works this same way!